Vamship113/amfoss-tasks/task-05/README.md

 - using System.Net;
 - using System.Net.Sockets;

 2. I have replaced Socket sender = new Socket(ipAddress.AddressFamily); by Socket sender = new Socket(AddressFamily.InterNetwork, SocketType.Stream, ProtocolType.Tcp);
-3.Since name,interests and mailare string so I declared them as String name,interests and mail.
+3. Since name,interests and mail are of type string so I declared them as String name,interests and mail.
 4. since we store group of messages I used msg[] of byte type
 5. in main function Start() was changed to StartClient()